Several New Additions at the Winery

 Sam Jennings, Our New Head Winemaker

 We are welcoming a new head winemaker at Bingham Family Vineyards.
-Daniel, our son who has been our head winemaker, has decided to pursing a Master of Arts in counseling at Covenant Theological Seminary to become a LPC counselor.
+Daniel, our son, was our head winemaker, has decided to pursing a Master of Arts in counseling at Covenant Theological Seminary to become a LPC counselor.
 Thus we have searched and found a winemaker that we think will continue to lead our winery making quality wine.

 Sam and Daniel will be working together to make a smooth transition to continue our quality production of fine wines for our friends.